libor-m/scrimer/doc/2-reference-assembly.rst

 Remove contigs that are similar to each other
 ---------------------------------------------
-We'd like to get one transcript per locus, preferably the longest one.
+The aim is to get one transcript per locus, preferably the longest one.
 Otherwise the read mapping process would be faced with many ambiguous locations.
 We achieve this by:

 - doing all-to-all comparison within the isotigs